neurohackademy/nh2020-curriculum/mo-introduction-rokem/slides.md

 - #project-pitches channel
 - Projects doc
-- What makes a good project?
+- What makes a good project
+- Convene a BOF! #bof channel

 ---